Dave’s Authentic Chinese Pork Dumplings Recipe is not just an appetizer. Oh no, it’s so good, it’s what’s for dinner!

-It was a bit more fun and satisfying eating these little packages of flavor than having an ordinary meal.
+Eating these little packages of flavor was a bit more fun and satisfying than having an ordinary meal.
 Fast forward to today, and not much has changed.

-I still appreciate a delicious appetizer, but fortunately, my tastes have improved.
+I still appreciate a delicious appetizer, but my tastes have improved.

-Little did I know the impact it would have on all of our lives!
+Little did I know the impact that the experience and getting to know Zhengzheng (Dave) would have on all of our lives!

-The experience has given us so much; so much love, so much knowledge, and respect for, another culture and one of its own.
-It has enriched all of our lives.
+It has given us so much love, knowledge, and respect for another culture and one of its own!

 The fact that, in that process, we would also learn about, taste, and enjoy authentic Chinese cooking was the absolute farthest thing from my mind.